Cardiac Dietician in Mumbai India

 When a person has suffered a heart attack, his treatment focuses on preventing another or any complications related to it, like a stroke.
+Struggling with heart health?
+Dietitian Geetanjali, a renowned cardiac dietitian in Mumbai, offers personalized nutrition plans to support your cardiac wellness journey.
 What you are eating every day affects the functioning of your body including that of your heart.
 Your risk of having another heart attack reduces greatly if you change your eating habits to include food that’s healthy for your heart.

 Oily Fish